About Our Hospitalization Procedures for Members

 Concurrent and Continued Stay Review

 HSD reviews each hospitalization from the time of patient admission or observation through discharge and follow-up care.
-Each hospitalization day must meet InterQual® and/or SWHP internally-developed justification criteria of medical necessity, as determined by Plan Medical Director(s).
+Each hospitalization day must meet InterQual® and/or SWHP internally-developed criteria of medical necessity, as determined by Plan Medical Director(s).
 The surgical patient must be admitted on the day of surgery unless specific medical justification for earlier admission is provided and approved by the Plan Medical Director(s).
 If we do not authorize an extension of hospital days based on submitted medical justification, those days will not be paid.

 Retrospective (Post-Service) Review